sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

       get a sense of the schema's??
   - performance index in production? it should be part of your migration
     - you might want to have dba
+- environment parity between dev and production
+  - data
+  - resource
+- companies typically has a process of changing schema
+  - use old db server, do ETL first
+  - test with new db server, and switch
+  - billions of data situation might not work
+  - use OpenClose principle
+    - add column
+- you cannot change the migration file and run it again - checksum mismatch

 - how does github actions interact with migration work?
 - we don't do fly clean in the github action yaml file